viur-framework/viur-base/README.md

 Then, to make sure that the placeholders in `app.yaml` and `viur_server.py` are properly replaced and that you won't accidentally override the viur-base repo, use the included `clean-base.py` script.

 You need to enter an author name and an app ID to identify your app for later deployment and to be able to run the `dev_appserver.py` locally.
+These interactively prompted values can also be provided as command-line parameters.

 The script will also initialize and update the submodules and disconnect the repo from the viur-base repository origin.